Stigand: Early life

 Neither the year nor the date of Stigand's birth is known.
 (Note: The canonical age for ordination as a priest was 30, which would mean that he was born by 990, but dispensations allowing for ordination before the required age were common.
 If Stigand had been born by 990, he would have been at least 82 at his death, a remarkable age for his time.
-No chronicler or other source mentions Stigand being of a great age, which argues against him being born before 990.)
+No chronicler or other source mentions Stigand being of a great age, which argues against his being born before 990.)
 He was born in East Anglia, possibly in Norwich, to an apparently prosperous family of mixed English and Scandinavian ancestry, as is shown by the fact that Stigand's name was Norse but his brother's was English.
 (Note: Stigand derives from "Stigandr", meaning either "he who goes by long strides" or "the swift footed one".)
 His brother Æthelmær, also a cleric, later succeeded Stigand as bishop of Elmham.
 His sister held land in Norwich, but her given name is unrecorded.

 Stigand first appears in the historical record in 1020 as a royal chaplain to King Cnut of England (reigned 1016–1035).
 In that year he was appointed to Cnut's church at Ashingdon, or Assandun, which was dedicated by the reforming bishop Wulfstan of York.
 (Note: The church was dedicated to the memory of the dead of the Battle of Assandun in 1016.
 It is not known whether Stigand was the first priest appointed to the church.)
 Little is known of Stigand's life during Cnut's reign, but he must have had a place at the royal court, as he witnessed occasional charters.
-Following Cnut's death Stigand successively served Cnut's sons, Harold Harefoot (reigned 1035–1040) and Harthacnut (reigned 1040–1042).
+Following Cnut's death, Stigand successively served Cnut's sons, Harold Harefoot (reigned 1035–1040) and Harthacnut (reigned 1040–1042).
 After Harthacnut died Stigand became an advisor to Emma of Normandy, Cnut's widow and the mother of Harthacnut and his successor Edward the Confessor.
 (Note: Harold Harefoot and Harthacnut were half-brothers, both being sons of Cnut, but by different mothers – Harold's was Ælfgifu, Harthacnut's was Emma of Normandy.
 Harthacnut and Edward the Confessor were half-brothers, both being sons of Emma of Normandy, by different fathers – Harthacnut's being Cnut and Edward's being Æthelred the Unready, the king whom Cnut had overthrown.
 Thus, while Harthacnut was related to both his predecessor and successor, Harold Harefoot and Edward were not closely related.)
 He may have been Emma's chaplain, and it is possible that Stigand was already one of her advisors while Cnut was alive, and that he owed his position at Ashingdon to Emma's influence and favour.
 Because little is known of Stigand's activities before his appointment as a bishop, it is difficult to determine to whom he owed his position.